RinatMambetov/RinatMambetov/README.md

 <!-- I'm a software engineering student at [Школа 21](https://21-school.ru/) 🏫 -->

 I have experience in diverse programming languages and technologies.
-My current goal is to deepen my knowledge in Java 💻
+My current goal is to deepen my knowledge in Python 💻

 I have a variety of interests:

-- ☕️ java development
+- ☕️ python development
 - 📖 tutor
-- 🌎 languages & travelling
+- 🌎 languages
-- 🏃🏻‍♂️ running & hiking
+- 🏃🏻‍♂️ running
 - 🧘🏼‍♂️ yoga
 - 👨‍👩‍👧‍👦 father